-The UF Center for Latin American Studies also provides opportunities for synergistic archaeological work that combines ecological, historical, and medical anthropology in Central America, South America, and the Circum-Caribbean area.
+The UF Center for Latin American Studies also provides opportunities for synergistic archaeological work that combines ecological, historical and medical anthropology in Central America, South America and the Circum-Caribbean area.

-The Land Use and Environmental Change Institute (LUECI) Geographic Information Systems (GIS) and Remote Sensing Lab has state-of-the-art facilities to allow for the spatial analysis of data collected from Earth-observing remote sensing platforms and field studies in order to study land use/land cover change and long-term climatic variability.
+The Land Use and Environmental Change Institute (LUECI) Geographic Information Systems (GIS) and Remote Sensing Lab have state-of-the-art facilities to allow for the spatial analysis of data collected from Earth-observing remote sensing platforms and field studies in order to study land use/land cover change and long-term climatic variability.
 Open to all students and faculty, it is designed to promote interdisciplinary studies in climate-environment-human interactions.

 Library Resources at UF

 - Art and Archaeology at UF Library Guides